 1 The beta cycle for these operating systems typically occurs in multiple phases.
-Participating early and submitting feedback to Apple increases the likelihood that the features and issues that impact you most will be addressed.
-And, if you are the first to submit a bug report to Apple, you'll have visibility into the status of your ticket whereas duplicate bug reports are closed.

-2 Participating in the beta not only gives you early access to test new features and compatibility, but it also offers a deeper understanding of how the end user experience will be impacted.
-Knowing which new settings have been added, any features that have moved, or changes to labels can inform necessary updates to your training materials, onboarding kits, etc. This helps your organization best prepare for changes to the end user experience, so you can execute a more user-centric support model and communication plan accordingly.
+Participating early and submitting feedback to Apple increases the likelihood that the features and issues that impact you most will be addressed before the upgrade is generally released.
+And, when submitting feedback to Apple, you can use the Feedback Assistant app to have visibility to the issue's status and OS version where a potential resolution occurs.
+2 Participating in the beta not only gives you early access to test new features and compatibility, but it also offers a deeper understanding of how the end-user experience will be impacted.
+Knowing which new settings have been added, any features that have moved, or changes to labels can inform necessary updates to your training materials, onboarding kits, etc. This helps your organization best prepare for changes to the end-user experience, so you can execute a more user-centric support model and communication plan accordingly.

-3 Lastly, in addition to new OS settings and features, application, infrastructure and management compatibility testing is critical for continuity with current software offerings in your environment.
+3 Lastly, in addition to new OS settings and features, application, infrastructure, management and security compatibility testing is critical for continuity with current software offerings in your environment.
 We recommend you run Apple's betas to test their deployed apps for issues.
-Reporting any issues to the associated vendors upon discovery will help ensure the apps work upon Apple's official release.
+Apple has various test plans available for organizations to validate how beta OS versions interact in numerous customer environments.

 If you have not joined in Apple's Beta programs, you always can for free and you will get benefits for future OS testing.
-The feedback you provide on quality and usability helps Apple identify issues, fix them, and make Apple software even better for you and your users.